aspeakman/SolisControl/README2.md

 **Or**

 >_daily_consumption_kwh_ which sets an estimated daily household energy consumption requirement (kWh) (or can be the id of an entity which defines the value eg a helper =
-'input_number.kwh_consumption')
+'input_number.daily_kwh_consumption')

+**Or**

+>_kwh_requirement_ set within each charge or discharge period (see below) which is the exact target energy 'reserve' you want to have in place after that time period (or can be the id of an entity which defines the value eg a helper = 'input_number.morning_reserve')

-Note that the household energy requirement calculated or set above consists of the battery energy stored after charging (or remaining after discharging) and the predicted solar yield for the rest of the day (if the optional _forecast_remaining_ setting is filled in)
+Note that the household energy requirements calculated or set above consist of the battery energy stored after charging (or remaining after discharging) AND the predicted solar yield for the rest of the day (if the optional _forecast_remaining_ setting is filled in)

 _forecast_remaining_ (optional) remaining forecast solar energy today (kWh) (the id of an entity in the 'sensor' domain)